cosmos/governance/submitting.md

-# Submitting a Community-spend Proposal
+# Submitting a Community-Spend Proposal
 ## WARNING: under active development.
 ## Do not use this information to submit a proposal.

-## Submitting a proposal on-chain
 If you have a final draft of your proposal ready to submit, these are the three primary steps to getting your community-spend proposal live on-chain.
 Note that you can push your proposal live on the testnet first.

 1. [Hosting the final draft] of your community-spend proposal with IPFS (InterPlanetary File System)